TranChiHuu/postgres-mysql-mcp-server/README.md

 }
 ```

+**Benefits of using npx:**
+- ✅ No installation required
+- ✅ Always uses the latest version
+- ✅ No manual updates needed
+- ✅ Works across different projects without conflicts
-The `-y` flag automatically answers "yes" to install prompts.
+- ✅ The `-y` flag automatically answers "yes" to install prompts

 #### Option 2: Using globally installed package